'Squid Game' Season 2: Everything We Know

 (Image credit: YOUNGKYU PARKNetflix)

-In an October 2021 interview with The Times, director Hwang suggested that the Front Man (Lee Byung-hyn), a former cop himself, could become one of the show's leads.
+In an October 2021 interview with The Times, Hwang suggested that the Front Man (Lee Byung-hyn), a former cop himself, could become one of the show's leads.

 "While I was writing season one, I thought about the stories that could be in season two if I get to do one—one would be the story of the Frontman," he told the outlet.

 He added, "I think the issue with police officers is not just an issue in Korea.
 I see it on the global news that the police force can be very late on acting on things—there are more victims or a situation gets worse because of them not acting fast enough.
 This was an issue that I wanted to raise.
-Maybe in season two I can talk about this more."
+Maybe in season 2 I can talk about this more."

 The now-confirmed second season was part of Netflix's global fan event Tudum 2022, which arrived a year and a week after season 1's premiere.
-Though it was too early to present any new footage, Hwang did reveal a previously-unseen clip from season 1, which solidified the Front Man's identity.
+Though it was too early to present any new footage, Hwang did reveal a previously unseen clip from season 1, which solidified the Front Man's identity.

-The one-minute clip connects the mystery man back to Jun-ho's introduction in episode 2.
+The one-minute clip connects the mystery man to Jun-ho's introduction in episode 2.
 A brief recollection: Jun-ho's mom sent him to his brother's dorm to check on him cause he was dodging her calls.
 The brother hadn't been by the dorm in a week or paid his rent, and his room had a concerning detail: a pair of dead goldfish in a bowl.
 In the new clip, the Front Man arrives at the dorm and puts a pair of live fish into the bowl, with the camera focusing on the bag and bowl until it reveals his face and he looks at the fish.

 The deleted scene is extremely vague and short, but if it was included in season 1, it would have fed into the identity reveal, solidifying that the Front Man and the investigating cop were brothers.
 Also, Jun-ho's investigation started because he thought his brother had become a player in the Game.
 The clip could have reinforced that assumption for the audience, assuming that he had bought the fish before meeting the recruiter (Gong Yoo) and then left the fish for dead.